-Sydney Metro's Principal Contractor will maintain a record of inspections (including photographs) on their document management system.
+Downer will maintain a record of inspections (including photographs) on their document management system.

-Where water quality issues are visibly observed, Sydney Metro's Principal Contractor will investigate further to determine if the source of the issue is related to the Principal Contractor's construction activities (where possible, noting safe access limitations).
-The Principal Contractor's Environmental Manager or delegate will discuss any visible changes in water quality associated with Construction with the Construction Team to determine if further controls may be implemented.
+Where water quality issues are visibly observed, Downer will investigate further to determine if the source of the issue is related to Downer's construction activities (where possible, noting safe access limitations).
+Downer's Environment Manager (or delegate) will discuss any visible changes in water quality associated with Construction with the Construction Team to determine if further controls may be implemented.

-Once works in a particular area have been completed and any disturbed ground (associated with the Project works) reinstated to a suitable condition, the associated visual inspections within the particular areas will cease.
+Once works in a particular area have been completed and any disturbed ground (associated with the Project works) reinstated to a suitable condition, the associated visual inspection within the particular areas will cease.

-It is noted that post-rainfall inspections within 24 hours of some drainage crossings and outlets may not be possible in some circumstances, including:
+It is noted that post rainfall inspections within 24 hours of some drainage crossings and outlets may not be possible in some circumstances, including;

-- Where there are safety concerns, or access is restricted due to rail safe working requirements; and/or - Where erosion and sediment controls prevent access to an outlet and removing these controls would present a risk to water quality (ie removing drain guards).
+- Where there are safety concerns, or access is restricted due to rail safe working requirements; and/or - Where erosion and sediment controls prevent access to an outlet and removing these controls would present a risk to water quality (i.e. removing drain guards).